“No man is an island.” – John Donne

 This is from a famous poem (Devotions upon Emergent Occasions) written by John Donne in 1624.
 It was meant to convey the connected nature of mankind – that we are each part of a larger whole.

-What does this have to do with cloud readiness?
+What has this got to do with Cloud Readiness?
 Everything.
-Clouds are about hosting applications and in most enterprises, application flows and interdependencies are poorly understood.
+Clouds are about hosting applications and in most Enterprises, application flows and interdependencies are poorly understood and seldom documented.

 Could it be the network?

 Yes, because sufficient bandwidth is not enough.
 Even basic connectivity requires analysis.
-His company was connected to a small regional provider, who in turn connected to a pair of larger providers, who connected to tier 1 providers, who were connected to Amazon.
+His company was connected to a small Regional Provider, they in turn connected to a pair of larger providers who connected to Tier 1 providers who were connected to Amazon.

 Do you see the issue?
-They have service-level agreements only with the provider they were paying for connectivity – the small regional provider.
+They have Service Level Agreements (SLAs) only with the provider they were paying for connectivity – the small Regional Provider.
 The chain of connectivity from that point to Amazon was out of their control.

 What else could it be?